Understanding cultural differences in Germany for expats

 Practical Tips for Expats Navigating German Culture

 The hardest part of settling in Germany is rarely what you expect.
-You can prep for the bureaucracy, research the Anmeldung process, and even memorise your recycling schedule.
-What catches most people off guard is the invisible social layer — the unspoken expectations that nobody writes down but everyone seems to know.
+You can research the Anmeldung (mandatory address registration at the local Bürgeramt) process, prep for the paperwork, and memorise your recycling schedule.
+What catches most people off guard is the invisible social layer.
+These are the unspoken expectations that nobody writes down but everyone seems to know.

-So here is what actually helps.
 Punctuality matters more than you probably expect.
-Germans do not treat being five minutes late as a minor thing, especially in professional settings.
+Germans do not treat five minutes late as a minor thing, especially in professional settings.
 Arriving a few minutes early is the baseline, not a bonus.
-The same applies to planning around Sundays.
-Almost every shop closes on Sundays and public holidays, and this is not changing anytime soon.
-I still batch my grocery runs on Saturday mornings out of habit.
+The same discipline applies to planning around Sundays.
+Almost every shop closes on Sundays and public holidays under the Ladenschlussgesetz (shop closing law), and that is not changing.
+After more than a decade here, I still batch my grocery runs on Saturday mornings without thinking about it.

-Cash remains relevant in ways that surprise expats from countries where contactless payment is universal.
-Plenty of bakeries, market stalls, and smaller restaurants across Germany still run cash-only.
-According to the Deutsche Bundesbank’s 2024 payment behaviour study, cash accounted for around 51% of point-of-sale transactions in Germany by volume — higher than almost any comparable European economy.
+Cash remains relevant in ways that genuinely surprise expats from countries where contactless payment is universal.
+Plenty of bakeries, market stalls, and smaller restaurants across Germany still operate cash-only.
+According to the Deutsche Bundesbank’s 2024 payment behaviour study, cash accounted for around 51% of point-of-sale transactions in Germany by volume, which is higher than almost any comparable European economy.
 Carry some with you.
+It is not optional in the way it might be back home.

-On language, you will get by with English in Berlin and other major cities, but the picture changes quickly once you leave urban centres.
+On language, you will get by with English in Berlin and other major cities, but that picture changes quickly outside urban centres.

 📑